aladysheva/aladysheva.github.io/index.md

 title:
 ---

+## About

 Welcome to my website!

 I am a development economist and senior researcher at the Stockholm International Peace Research Institute, working in Peace & Development cluster.
-My research interests spand from impact evaluations to African pre-colonial development and the impact of Soviet policies on contemporary Russian development.
-Currently, I work on two large impact evaluations of peacebuilding programmes in Kyrgyzstan and a Panel Study Life in Kyrgyzstan (2010-2016).
+My research interests span from impact evaluations to African pre-colonial development and the impact of Soviet policies on contemporary Russian development.
+Currently, I work on two large impact evaluations of peacebuilding programmes in Kyrgyzstan and a Panel Study _Life in Kyrgyzstan (2010-2016)_.
 I did my PhD at the Graduate Institute of International and Development Studies in Geneva.
-I worked for the World Bank on impact evaluation of community monitoring in health and school facilities in Burkina Faso.
+I worked for the World Bank on the impact evaluation of community monitoring in health and school facilities in Burkina Faso.

-## About

 You can use the [editor on GitHub](https://github.com/aladysheva/test/edit/master/index.md) to maintain and preview the content for your website in Markdown files.